HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Technical Workflow

-As shown in the figure 7 below, the attachments are “pushed” using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.
+As shown below in figure 7, the attachments are “pushed” using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.

 <div class="bg-success" markdown="1">

 {% include img.html img="attachments-sequencediagram.svg" caption="Figure 7" %}

-1. Provider assembles attachments and the meta data to associate the attachments to a claim or prior authorization
+1. Provider assembles the attachments and meta data to associate the attachments to a claim or prior authorization
-1. Provider invokes [`$submit-attachment`] operation to submit attachments to Payer
+2. Provider invokes [`$submit-attachment`] operation to submit attachments to Payer
-1. Payer responds with an http transactional layer response either accepting or rejecting the transaction.
+3. Payer responds with an http transaction layer response which either accepts or rejects the transaction.
    - The Payer **SHOULD** return an informational OperationOutcome with the http accept response if the attachments can not be associated with a *current* claim or prior authorization and are being held for association with a *future* claim or prior authorization.
 An OperationOutcome example is used in Scenario 1b below.
-2. The Payer associates the attachments to the claim or prior authorization, and processes the claim.
+4. The Payer associates the attachments to the claim or prior authorization, and processes the claim.

 </div><!-- new-content -->